 Welcome to a world where you might have to make stuff up as you go.
 Caregiving has a huge learning curve, and resources are hard to track down.
-You might even think there aren’t any, and if there are you’d need to hunt them down.
+You might even think there aren’t any.

 Not much there.
 You’ll have to warm up Google to find something in your area.
 For sure, check out your local branch of the Alzheimer’s Association.
 If your area has an office on aging (usually city or county), check that out.